Our melanoma miracle

 “It was such a special time but it was also a very nervous time because we weren’t sure what was around the corner,” she says.
 “It was the opportunity for us to really make the most of every single moment.”

 “We all needed Harry in our life at that point, not just Kristy and I, but our whole family,” says Adam.
 “We almost took it as a sign that he was here to help and to distract us because it was a really difficult time and we wanted to be really happy, but it was just really hard.”

 Just days after Harry was born and just before Christmas, another glimmer of hope.

-The Melanoma Institute of Australia called to say the clinical trial was approved and Adam was the be the very first participant.
+The Melanoma Institute Australia called to say the clinical trial was approved and Adam was to be the very first participant.
 The trial drug works by boosting the immune system’s ability to fight off cancer cells.